alan-turing-institute/uatk-spc/NOTES.md

 - why is getProbablePrimarySchoolsByMSOAIZ, getProbableSecondarySchoolsByMSOAIZ, etc copied?! makes the code look scarier than it is
 	- and why the unused variables there? (having the compiler complain is useful here)

+## Cookbook / tricks

+multi language, potentially

+- determinism (hashmaps, RNG seeds, pinning to software versions, pinning to data versions like OSM extracts)
+- f64 headaches: sorting, rounding, serializing
+- No such file or directory (bad errors by default)